Something that I haven’t shared with too many people, is that since late 2009 I have suffered with chronic pain that has been debilitating.

 The program is based around the book “Manage Your Pain” http://www.harpercollins.com.au/9780733330247/manage-your-pain-3rd-edition

-While I already knew a bit about chronic pain, the book helped to put a few other things into place.
+While I already knew a little bit about chronic pain, the book helped to put a few other things into place.
+The course helped me understand what chronic pain really was, and how to manage day to day activities.

 I have so far attended two days, and while exhausting and painful, we are looking at a few things that we can do to start to address the pain problem.
 While it may never actually be possible to eliminate my pain, by using the programme, I will learn to manage it better, and live a better quality life.